codycarroll/advml_s25/README.md

 **Final Project 25%**

 The final project will be a computational group case study that brings together the techniques learned throughout the semester.
 The project description and groups will be published on Canvas.
-A final report of the project is due by the end of the module, Saturday Oct 12 at 11:59p.
+A final report of the project is due by Wednesday  Mar 5 at 11:59p.